 Students will have the option to take pre-approved elective courses in either New Media Studies (NMS) or Art, Media, and Design (AMD) as part of their additional electives, allowing students to develop an enriched focus.

 Art, Media, and Design

-Students must maintain a 3.0 average in their graduate work to remain in good standing.
-Students who drop below this average will be put on academic probation and expected to attain the minimum requirement within two quarters.
-Failure to meet the conditions of academic probation result in dismissal from the program.
+Students must maintain a minimum cumulative GPA of 3.000 in their graduate courses to remain in good academic standing.
+Students who do not meet this minimum cumulative requirement will be placed on academic probation and will be expected to attain the minimum cumulative requirement within two quarters.
+Failure to do so may result in dismissal from the program.